micmejia/bible-dump/AMPC/Luke/Luke 20.md

-He will come and [[^j]utterly] put an end to those tenants and will give the vineyard to others.
+He will come and [utterly] put an end to those tenants and will give the vineyard to others.
 When they [the chief priests and the scribes and the elders] heard this, they said, May it never be!